Topological proofs of categorical coherence: Perspectives

 \subsection{Higher categories}

-\cref{thm:top-coherence} demonstrates that, in the case of monoidal categories, coherence is equivalent to the vanishing of the first homotopy groups of the associahedra.
-Since the associahedra are contractible, and therefore all their homotopy groups vanish, one could hope for a topological proof of higher dimensional coherence theorems.
-Seeing a monoidal category as a bicategory with one object, one can ask about a coherence theorem for tricategories with one object.
-A first look at the diagrams in the beginning of \cite[Section 2]{gordonCoherenceTricategories1995} suggests that such a theorem should be at least related to the vanishing of the second homotopy groups of the associahedra.
-To formulate higher dimensional statements, one needs a good structure of pasting scheme on each associahedron, which is the subject of ongoing work \cite{AMMLA}.
+\cref{thm:top-coherence} shows the precise relationship between coherence and connectedness.
+In addition to Kapranov's claim \cite{kapranov1993}, it clarifies other statements in the literature, such as the proof of \cite[Prop.~3.9]{KapranovVoevodsky94}.
+There, the incipit ``since $P_n$ is a convex polytope'' could be replaced by a more precise ``since $P_n$ is simply connected''.

-Recent results of S. Barkan provide evidence for these higher dimensional statements, in the context of $\infty$-operads \cite{barkanArityApproximationInfty2022}.
-In this vein, it seems likely that the present results could be interpreted as a strict version and a special case of \cite[Theorem B]{barkanArityApproximationInfty2022}.
-It would be interesting to see how the permutoassociahedra arise in the strictification process, and how they are related to operadic partition complexes.
+In the case of (symmetric) monoidal categories, \cref{thm:top-coherence} demonstrates that coherence is equivalent to the vanishing of the first homotopy groups of the (permuto-)associahedra.
+Since the (permuto-)associahedra are contractible, and therefore all their homotopy groups vanish, one could hope for a topological proof of higher dimensional coherence theorems.

-\emph{Acknowledgements.} We would like to thank all the participants of the Roberta Seminar held on September 30th, 2020 in Paris for planting the seeds of the present note.
-We would like to thank Andrea Bianchi for enlightening discussions, for pointing out mistakes in a first draft, and for reminding us of the Seifert--Van Kampen theorem.
-Finally, we are grateful to Zoran Petri{\'c} for precious discussions on weak Cat-operads, and to Marcy Robertson for helpful comments.
-We would like to thank the Copenhagen Center for Geometry and Topology as well as the Max Planck Institute for Mathematics in Bonn where part of this work was carried out.
-The second author was supported by the Australian Research Council Future Fellowship FT210100256.
+One dimension higher, N. Gurski has shown in \cite[Thms.~22 \& 23]{Gurski11} that coherence for (braided) monoidal bicategories is equivalent to the vanishing of fundamental $2$-groupoids of braid groups.
+Recent results of S. Barkan provide evidence for higher dimensional statements, relating coherence diagrams of $\infty$-operads to the connectivity of certain operadic partition complexes \cite{barkanArityApproximationInfty2022}.
+It seems likely that the present results could be interpreted as a strict version and a special case of \cite[Thm.~B]{barkanArityApproximationInfty2022}.
+It would be interesting to see how the permuto-associahedra arise in the strictification process, and how they are related to operadic partition complexes.